Meet the Team

 Bert Harris (former postdoc): studied the impact of the bird trade in populations of wild birds in Indonesia from 2012-2015.
 He is now at the Clifton Institute.

 Josh Hooker (former postdoc): From 2005-2008, Josh studied the impacts of climate change on bird communities in North America.
-He is now at the University of Reading.
+He is now at the European Commission Joint Research Center.

 Fangyuan Hua (former postdoc): Fangyuan studied the biodiversity impacts of China's reforestation programs.
-She is now at Peking University.
+She is now a faculty member at Peking University.

 Lian Pin Koh (former graduate student): Pin was a graduate student from 2004-2008, studying the impacts of oil-palm agriculture on biodiversity in Southeast Asia.
-He is now at the National University of Singapore.
+He is now a faculty member at the National University of Singapore.

 Trond Larsen (former postdoc): Trond was a WWF Fuller Postdoctoral Fellow from 2008-2010.
 He used dung beetles as a model system for developing conservation strategies in the Andes-Amazonia region.
 He is now at Conservation International.

 Janice Ser Huay Lee (former postdoc): Janice studied the expansion of oil palm agriculture in Southeast Asia and its impacts on biodiversity.
-She is now at the Nanyang Technological University, Singapore.
+She is now a faculty member at the Nanyang Technological University, Singapore.

 Tien Ming Lee (former postdoc): Ming studied the social drivers of the wild bird trade in Indonesia.
-He is now at Sun Yet-sen University.
+He is now a faculty member at Sun Yet-sen University.

 Liang Ma (former postdoc): Liang developed physiologically-based models that can identify the climate refugia where desert-dwelling birds and reptiles around the world are likely to persist in the wake of climate change.
-He is now at Sun Yat-sen University.
+He is now a faculty member at Sun Yat-sen University.

-Dave Marvin (former research assistant): From 2006-2008, Dave created a novel web-mapping system to collect data on the distribution and abundance of invasive plants in the Southeast U.S. He is now at The Nature Conservancy.
+Dave Marvin (former research assistant): From 2006-2008, Dave created a novel web-mapping system to collect data on the distribution and abundance of invasive plants in the Southeast U.S. He is now co-founder and CEO of Salo Sciences.

 Emily Nicholson (former postdoc): Emily was a postdoc from 2006-2007.
 Working in collaboration with The Nature Conservancy and the Florida Natural Areas Inventory, she developed new quantitative methods for assessing progress in biodiversity conservation.
-She is now at Deakin University.
+She is now a faculty member at Deakin University.

 David Pattemore (former graduate student): David studied how the loss of native vertebrates in New Zealand has affected the pollination ecology of the native plants there; he also studied the degree to which non-native vertebrates are assuming the pollination roles of the missing natives.
 He is now with Plant & Food Research in New Zealand.

 Rebecca Senior (former postdoc): Rebecca's main project analyzed data from the IUCN Red List to understand which conservation actions have been successful in recovering threatened species.
-She is now at Durham University.
+She is now a faculty member at Durham University.

 Umesh Srinivasan (former postdoc): Umesh studied the ecology and conservation of Himalayan birds.
-He is now at the Centre for Ecological Sciences, Indian Institute of Science.
+He is now a faculty member at the Centre for Ecological Sciences, Indian Institute of Science.

 Morgan Tingley (former postdoc): explored the factors driving long-term changes in the avifauna of the Great Smokies Mountains from 2012-2014 with support from David H. Smith Conservation Research Fellowship Program.
-He is now at UCLA.
+He is now a faculty member at UCLA.

 Will Turner (former postdoc): Will was a post-doctoral fellow from 2003-2006, working on issues pertaining to reserve design and management.
-He is now at Conservation International.
+He is now with Conservation International.

 Charles Yackulic (former postdoc): Charles modeled the spatial and population dynamics of spotted owls and barred owls in the Pacific Northwest.
 He is now with the USGS Biological Resources Division.

 Yiwen Zeng (former postdoc): Yiwen focused on quantifying the effectiveness of the world’s protected areas in safeguarding species.
 He also studied how the degradation or downsizing of protected areas increases the risk of extinction for species.
-He is now at the National University of Singapore.
+He is now a faculty member at Nanyang Technological University.